Alejogb1/job-board/blog-data/how-can-react-apps-efficiently-handle-infinite-data-fetching-with-axios.md

 id: "how-can-react-apps-efficiently-handle-infinite-data-fetching-with-axios"
 ---

-Okay, let's tackle this.
-I remember a project back at "Synthetica Solutions" – a real behemoth of a single-page application, basically a dashboard showing intricate manufacturing data.
+,  I remember a project back at "Synthetica Solutions" – a real behemoth of a single-page application, basically a dashboard showing intricate manufacturing data.
 We hit the wall pretty quickly when trying to display thousands of entries fetched from our legacy systems.
 Infinite scrolling, coupled with user filtering and sorting, became a performance nightmare.
 What we learned back then about effectively managing infinite data fetches with React and axios proved invaluable.
 The key is not just fetching data; it's about doing it intelligently.

 First, understand that "infinite scrolling" isn’t truly infinite.
 It’s about loading data in chunks, typically based on the user’s viewport.
 This means we're dealing with pagination, and effectively handling that is step one.
 The naive approach of just making successive axios calls without proper state management or cancellation can quickly become a performance bottleneck.